Dubai to Musandam Peninsula Road Trip – Driving Arabia’s Norway

 The Musandam Peninsula, Oman

-If you drove directly from Dubai, you should reach the border in around two hours.
-With leisurely stops along the way, the trip could take you three to four hours.
+If you drove directly from Dubai, you could reach the border in around two hours, depending on traffic of course.
+With leisurely stops along the way, the trip could take you three hours or even four hours if you take your time.

 Here’s where your Dubai to Musandam Peninsula road trip really gets exciting…